 This shows the rate at which your business pays off suppliers.
 The ratio is the result of dividing the total costs of sales during a period (the costs your company incurred while supplying its goods or services), by your average accounts payable for that period.

 This is a very informative ratio when compared over multiple periods.
 A declining accounts payable turnover KPI may indicate that the length of time your company is taking to pay off its suppliers is increasing and that action is required in order to keep your good standing with your vendors, and to enable your business to take advantage of significant time-driven discounts from vendors.
-At this point some businesses can choose to consider financial restructuring
+At this point, you can consider a financial restructuring of your business.

 Accounts receivable turnover